Xakkusu/hangman-game/README.md

     - I got together with other students that reviewed my previous codes and encountered the same problem, after some time and a lot of research ([this cleared a lot up](https://stackoverflow.com/questions/44307988/find-all-occurrences-of-a-character-in-a-string)) we were able to come up with a solution.
     - Instead of just using one index number I implemented a list of all occurring indexes on which the correct character occurred.
 This list is looped through so every single occurrence of the correctly guessed character was in the hint/hidden word.

-As I was able to get rid of other problems while creating the according function, so the bug was never committed in the first place.
+As I was able to get rid of other problems while creating the according function, thes bugs were never committed in the first place.

 ### Known Bugs
 So far there are no known bugs.